c0dejump/HawkScan/README.md

  - [ ] Response error to WAF + bypass it
  - [ ] Best html report and On-the-fly writing report
  - [ ] Access token
+ - [ ] Clean script, to add class or split different function on a file ? (to see next)

  # Usage
  >